On and Off The Court – Chronological Order

 2nd Election on

-Replaced: Elected to finish McAlvay’s term after death of Rollin Person
+Replaced: Elected to finish McAlvay’s term after his death.

 Nelson Sharpe 49th Justice